What Is SNAP? Understanding Your Food Stamp Benefits

 Check Eligibility

-Special CircumstancesHomeless individuals or households with seniors or people with disabilities may have relaxed income rules.No gross income test for elderly/disabled households
+Special CircumstancesHomeless individuals, elderly members, or those with disabilities may qualify for additional deductions or relaxed income rules.No gross income test for elderly/disabled households.
+Homeless deduction: $198.99/month.
+Unlimited medical deduction for eligible members.

 Maximum SNAP benefits and other assistance programs for a family of 4 by state in FY 2026